 Not only does it affect your appearance, but it can also affect your quality of life.
-Think about it; if you have poor posture, you are more likely to have back pain, shoulder pain, neck pain, headaches, and even frequent colds because your respiratory system won’t be functioning properly.
+Think about it; if you have poor posture, you are more likely to have back pain (which may even result in you having to visit the chiropractor in Melbourne, or wherever you are, to get some relief), shoulder pain, neck pain, headaches, and even frequent colds because your respiratory system won’t be functioning properly.
 And as you age these can elevate to serious problems, even requiring you to get neurosurgery done as a treatment.
 Though you could be safe at the hands of a reputed neurosurgeon, such as Dr Timothy Steel, yet, it is always best to avoid such an extreme situation.

 When you’re experiencing back pain, there are several things that will help.
 Proper posture will help relieve the pain, as well as muscle stretching.
 When you walk or sit, your body naturally wants to go into that bent-forward position, but you need to do something to correct that.
 Here are some stretches and exercises that will help you correct your posture and keep your back strong.

 Stretches to Correct Your Poor Posture and Get Relief:

 If you have a desk job, poor posture may also occur while you’re writing [Bold, Italics mine].
 You can correct this posture by using the Upper Trap Roll, which is similar to the Upright Row.
 It begins with your feet flat on the floor, knees directly under your hips [Bold, Ital